cynotebo/KM-Workshop/Module 4.md

 # Learn the Object Model
-*Note - In this set of excersises,  you will be modifying the index created in module 1.
+*Note - In this set of exercises, you will be modifying the index created in module 1.
 You will not be able to complete these steps until you have successfully completed all of Module 1.*

 In this module you will learn about the 4 main objects that allow you to get data from your data source into the index:
 + How to build and modify the index (object) programmatically.
-+ How to modifly the index you created in Module 1
++ How to modify the index you created in Module 1

 As you walked though the Import Data Wizard in Module 1, it created 4 resources for you: